Clickable arrow icon In this article

 3. Corporate Deposits

-4. Post Office Monthly Income Scheme
+4. Post Office Monthly Income Scheme (POMIS)

-The Post Office Monthly Income Scheme (POMIS) is a government-backed initiative designed to provide monthly income to investors.
+It is a government-backed initiative designed to provide investors with a monthly income.
 It offers a reliable option for individuals seeking assured returns and capital preservation.
-The minimum deposit required is INR 1,000 rupees, while the maximum deposit limit is INR 9 lakh for a single account and INR 15 lakh for a joint account.
-The tenure for POMIS is set at 5 years, with a current interest rate of 7.40% per annum, payable on a monthly basis.
+The minimum deposit required is ₹1,000, while the maximum deposit limit is ₹9 lakh for a single account and ₹15 lakh for a joint account.
+The tenure for POMIS is set at 5 years, with a current interest rate of 7.40% per annum, payable monthly.

 5. Real Estate

 Real estate is a physical asset that involves buying and selling land, buildings, or properties.
 It can be used for residential, commercial, or industrial purposes.
 Real estate can generate income by renting or leasing the property to tenants or users.
 Capital appreciation is another benefit that investors can enjoy.
-Moreover, by increasing the rent amount by 10% annually, the income also grows, effectively countering the impact of inflation.

 Alternatively, investing in real estate investment trusts (REITs) could provide exposure to the real estate sector without the burdens associated with owning physical properties.